Markus Reisner

-Markus Reisner (born March 10, 1978, in Bucklige Welt, Lower Austria) is an Austrian historian, military expert, and officer of the Austrian Armed Forces serving as commander of the Gardebataillon.
+Markus Reisner (born March 10, 1978, in Bucklige Welt, Lower Austria) is an Austrian historian, military expert, and officer of the Austrian Armed Forces serving as superintendent of the institute for officer's training at Theresian Military Academy.
+He became known to a wider international audience through his analyses on YouTube and elsewhere of the military developments during the Russian invasion of Ukraine from February 2022.

 Professional life

 Training and first assignments

 Markus Reisner joined the Austrian Armed Forces in 1997 as a one-year volunteer and subsequently completed a preparatory semester for the Military Academy in Allentsteig.

 From 1998 to 2002, he attended the Theresian Military Academy in Wiener Neustadt where he trained as an officer.
 He then served in the Reconnaissance Battalion 2 in Salzburg until 2004, where he was assigned as a platoon commander, deputy company commander, and training officer of an armored reconnaissance company.
 After that, he served with the Jagdkommando in Wiener Neustadt until 2013.

 Studies and doctorate

 Reisner studied law and history at the University of Vienna.
 From 2010 to 2013, he completed doctoral studies in history at the University of Vienna (dissertation on the aerial warfare over Austria from 1943 to 1945, supervisor Lothar Höbelt).
 In 2017, he completed his Ph.D. studies at the Faculty of Law at the University of Vienna.